Flowers + Plants 101

 • Buying plants Buying plants is the easier option.
 You can go to any garden store and find a variety of seedlings to plant.
 Most farmer's markets also have stalls that specialize in seedlings.
 Seedlings will cost you more, but the hard work of getting the plant to grow is complete.

 You will have fewer options when you purchase plants.
 There are hundreds and even thousands of plants and flowers.
-There are thousands of rose and orchid species, for example.
+There are thousands of rose and potted orchid plants species, for example.
 You will not have these thousands to choose from when you purchase plants, though.
 You will likely be stuck choosing between a few of the most popular options.
 If you want more variety in your garden, you will need to start the seeds yourself.

 Planting Whether you start your own seeds or buy plants, eventually you will need to get them in your garden.
 Each type of plant or flower prefers its own growing and planting conditions.
-For example, succulents not need much water and, unless you live in the desert, would probably prefer to be planted in a pot.
+For example,succulents not need much water and, unless you live in the desert, would probably prefer to be planted in a pot.
 Carrots need sandy soil because their roots cannot push through thick clay.
 On the other hand, herbs like oregano will grow anywhere.

 Your seed packet or the information that comes with your plant will tell you how and where to plant it.
 If you are putting seedlings into containers, there is very little you need to do.
 You have complete control over the weather each plant is exposed to.
 Plants that go in the ground will require more care because once you put them in the ground, that is where they are going to live.